pvvx/ZigbeeTLc/README.md

 34. Ver 0.1.3.4.
 Added [ZTY0201](https://pvvx.github.io/TY0201_TZ3000_bjawzodf) (TY0201_TZ3000_bjawzodf).
 Indicate the loss of the Zigbee network with the “BLE” icon in all firmware versions that do not have an additional icon.

-35. Ver 0.1.3.5beta2.
+35. Ver 0.1.3.5.
 Fixed an issue where [MJWSD06MMC would not clear the screen](https://github.com/pvvx/ZigbeeTLc/issues/271) when turning off the screen.
 [Fixes for the CHT8310 sensor](https://github.com/pvvx/ZigbeeTLc/issues/272).
+Added CHT8310 to other HWs.

 ## Make